How to Make Valentine's Day Cards with Heart String Art — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 4If you run out of floss mid-design, simply tie off the current thread on the back and start a new one from the same or a nearby dot.
+• 4If you find yourself running out of embroidery floss mid-design, don't panic!
+Simply tie off the current thread securely on the back of the card with a knot, trim the excess, and then start a new piece of floss from the same dot or a very nearby one.
+This seamless transition will ensure your pattern remains uninterrupted.

 Frequently Asked Questions